 - The other leggings I wear for BBG are from Lululemon.
 I love these and these.

 - My go-to sports bras for BBG Arms is this simple and inexpensive one from Nike however for the workouts that involve more jumping like Legs, I will wear this sports bra or this one.
 The former is hard to get on but SO worth it as it is the best supporting sports bra I’ve tried.
 (And I’ve tried a lot).
+My full guide for sports bras for bigger boobs can be found here.

 - I wear these cross training shoes for BBG and they were well worth it.
 A lot of the BBG moves require good foot support and my other sneakers didn’t cut it.